Last Updated: September 19, 2022

 IELTS - International English Language Testing System

-- IELTS Life Skills: This test is valid in UK for people looking to immigrate there or obtain citizenship.
-The purpose of this test is to ascertain that the candidate has everyday English communication skills.
-It focuses on listening and speaking English ability.
-There are two levels of this test - IELTS Life Skills A1 and IELTS Life Skills B2.
-The IELTS Life Skills A1 is needed to obtain a UK visa for themself and their family.
-The IELTS Life Skills B1 is needed to obtain UK citizenship.
+- IELTS Life Skills: This test is more specific for European countries such as the UK.
+It is ideal for candidates looking to immigrate with family, extend existing family, spouse or partner visa, or obtain citizenship.
+This test aims to ascertain that the candidate has everyday English communication skills.
+It focuses on listening and speaking skills and has two levels - IELTS Life Skills A1 and IELTS Life Skills B2.
+A pass result is required to use this test for a visa application.
+The IELTS Life Skills A1 is needed to obtain a UK visa, and the IELTS Life Skills B1 is required to obtain UK citizenship.

-The choice of IELTS test depends upon the reason for moving to a different country and the organization to which you are applying, so check with the individual organization.
+The choice of which type of IELTS to attempt depends on the reason for moving to a different country and the organization to which the candidate is applying.

 What is the Format of the IELTS?